 1 Timothy 2

 The passage instructs believers to pray for all people, including those in authority, so that they may live peaceful and godly lives.
-God desires all people to be saved and come to know the truth, and Jesus Christ is the one mediator between God and humanity.
-Men are to pray with pure hands and without anger, while women are to dress modestly and learn in silence, not teaching or having authority over men.
-Women will be saved through childbearing if they continue in faith, love, and self-restraint.
+It emphasizes that God desires all people to be saved and come to know the truth, and that Jesus Christ is the one mediator between God and humanity.
+The passage also provides guidelines for worship, stating that men should pray with pure hands and without anger, and that women should dress modestly and learn in silence, without teaching or having authority over men.
+Women will be saved through childbearing if they continue in faith, love, and self-control.